-The School District's proportion of PSERS' net pension liability and PSERS' net OPEB liability were calculated utilizing the School District's one-year reported covered payroll as it relates to PSERS' total one-year reported covered payroll.
-At June 30, 2018 (measurement date), the School District's proportion was 0.5266%, which was an increase of 0.0155% from its proportion measured as of June 30, 2017.
+The School District's proportion of PSERS' net OPEB liability continues to be calculated utilizing the School District's one-year reported covered payroll as it relates to PSERS' total one-year reported covered payroll.
+At June 30, 2020 (measurement date), the School District's proportion was 0.5441%, which was an increase of 0.0122% from its proportion measured as of June 30, 2019.